 Life Finding a Way

-The high speed internet we all know and take for granted came about, simply, because of necessity.
-The older dial up modems simply could not carry information fast enough to accommodate the download speeds that were necessary for the audio and video files that users craved.
-In order to stay competitive (and to keep advertisers happy) the net had to adapt and find a way to keep customers connected.
+The high-speed internet we all know and take for granted came about simply because of necessity.
+The older dial-up modems simply could not carry information fast enough to accommodate the download speeds necessary for the audio and video files that users craved.
+To stay competitive (and to keep advertisers happy), the net had to adapt and find a way to keep customers connected.

-This connection faced another hurdle when cellular technology started becoming more common place.
-As people were able to take their phones with them (and, by extension, stay connected all the time) they were spending less time at home and more time away from their computers.
+This connection faced another hurdle when cellular technology started becoming more commonplace.
+People could take their phones with them (and, by extension, stay connected all the time), they were spending less time at home and more time away from their computers.

-Apple was the first phone to offer genuine Internet connectivity but it was only able to do this because other mobile phone manufacturers like Samsung and Nokia had figured out how to integrate cellular phones with hard drives large enough to carry photos, sound files and the software to utilize those things.
+Apple was the first phone to offer genuine Internet connectivity.
+Still, it was only able to do this because other mobile phone manufacturers like Samsung and Nokia had figured out how to integrate cellular phones with hard drives large enough to carry photos, sound files, and the software to utilize those things.